1014TaoTao/fastapi_vue3_app/README.en.md

 ### Project Overview

-FastAPI-Vue3-App is a full-stack open-source project designed to assist developers in quickly building mobile, mini-program, and H5 applications.
-The backend uses FastAPI for asynchronous programming to enhance the application's concurrent processing capabilities, SQLModel to simplify database operations, Alembic to manage database versions, and JWT for authentication and authorization.
-The frontend utilizes Vue3 to build user interfaces, combines with Vite for rapid construction, leverages UniApp for cross-platform development, and pairs with uView-plus to enrich components.
-It provides a one-stop development solution, which is efficient and convenient.
+FastAPI-Vue3-App is a full-stack open-source project aimed at helping developers quickly build mobile, mini-program, and H5 applications.
+The backend uses FastAPI + SQLModel + Alembic + JWT asynchronous programming to improve concurrency, simplify database operations, implement authentication and authorization, and manage versions.
+The frontend adopts Vue3 + Vite5 + Pinia + UniApp + uView-plus to achieve rapid construction and cross-platform development.
+It provides an all-in-one development solution, being efficient and convenient.

 > Backend Technology Stack: